JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ### Understanding the workspace

-When you program in Go, you'll use a directory workspace that contains the following primary directories:
+When you program in Go, your directory structure will look like the following:

 * `bin`: This directory contains executables built and installed by the Go tools.
 Executables are binary program files that run on a system.
 These files are the output of a Go compiler and are the end product of a Go program, since an executable file allows you to use your code to perform the tasks it was designed to do.
 * `pkg` This directory contains packages that you have downloaded.
 These packages contain Go files that you can use in your projects so that you do not have to re-create this functionality.